AndrewHawes/pugorugh-techdegree-project-11/README.md

 # Pug or Ugh
 Project 11 of the Python Web Development Techdegree program

+You can see a working demo at [https://pugorugh.herokuapp.com/](https://pugorugh.herokuapp.com/).
 This project uses a REST API built with Django Rest Framework for a React app that allows users to browse a selection of dogs.

 Users can:

 - set multiple selection criteria that automatically filter the dogs
 - save decisions on which dogs they like and dislike (pug or ugh)